 - Let it cool

 Marshmallow root may support normal colon and gastrointestinal health and function.
 A ready-made tincture is the easiest way to give it.
 Or you may find it in some digestive supplements.

-You’ll also want to reach out if the diarrhea doesn’t clear up in a few days.
-Or if your dog gets diarrhea regularly and it becomes chronic, that’s a different matter.
+You’ll also want to reach out if diarrhea doesn’t clear up in a few days.
+If your dog gets diarrhea regularly and it becomes chronic, that’s a different matter.
 You’ll need to work with your holistic vet to determine the cause and then work on natural solutions.